-The 22nd annual Leona Divide 50 mile and 50km trail runs will take place at the Green Valley Charitable Hall on Saturday April 26th, 2014.
-Registration is open, new course details for 2014 have been posted on the race info page.
+The 23rd annual Leona Divide 50 mile and 50km trail runs will take place at the Green Valley Charitable Hall on Saturday April 18th, 2015 at 6am.

 What is it that brings trail running athletes each year to run amazing Trail Running events like the Leona Divide 50 mile and 50km trail race?
 Is it the chance to conquer "Nasty Grade"?
 Maybe the chance to complete a dream of finishing a trail race or ultra race.
 Or maybe it's the opportunity to spend time with amazing friends and people out on some beautiful Southern California trails.